luisparravicini/vr-playground/README.md

+This is a playground to learn threejs + XR.

+To use it:

-- install threejs: `npm install three`
+- Install threejs in the project folder: `npm install three`
+- Start up a https server to serve index.html.
+You can use `http-server.py`

 ## Credits
-- Earth by Akshat is licensed under Creative Commons Attribution
+- Earth model by Akshat is licensed under Creative Commons Attribution